 Introduced marram grass has formed dense swards along much of the coast and artificially steepened the sand dunes, leaving few open areas the oystercatchers prefer to nest in.
 This forces the oystercatchers to nest close to the high-tide line where tides and storm waves can wash away nests.

 Banding Chatham Island oystercatcher,

-In 1998 the Department of Conservation began an intensive Chatham Island oystercatcher management programme.
+In 1998 DOC began an intensive Chatham Island oystercatcher management programme.

 This plan involved:

 - Predator control To protect 16 oystercatcher territories on northern Chatham Island.
 Modification of fences to exclude stock from managed areas.

 - Nest relocation Movement of nests away from the high tide mark.

 - Dune restoration This was undertaken to provide more habitat.